DigitalPublishingToolkit/TOD56/md/00titlepage.md

 Title

-# Chronicles of the Cyber Village

-Subtitle

-## Colonialism and Advertising in the Age of AI
+# Chronicles of the Cyber Village: Colonialism and Advertising in the Age of AI

-Author

-## Nguyen Thi Thanh Tra
+###Nguyen Thi Thanh Tra

-Content consultant

-Assoc.
-Prof. Dr. habil Szabolcs KissPál

-Language consultant

-Mr. Rick Fendrick